panchnayak/tech-blog/rancher/v1/README.md

 Login to rancher server with "admin" as the username and "your-own-password", you should be able to login successfully.

 ![](/rancher/images/rancher-login-success.jpg)

+Now you can create more downstream kubernets clusters using rancher.

+I ll update this page again.Stay tuned.

 ## Uninstall k3s singlenode kubernetes cluster from the VM